jdhenke/pad/README.md

     Testing: random concurrent updates...
     PASS

-If it fails, try increasing the timeouts before checking for consistency in each test case.
+> If it fails, try increasing the timeouts which happen before checking for consistency in each test case.

-The testing code isn't very DRY as well as requires fine tuning these timeouts by hand; but it does work, so that's cool.
+## Latency Testing

+TODO